EwenQuim/ewenquim.github.io/src/content/projects/cma-cgm.md

 I worked on a **container onboarding engine and its UI** at CMA-CGM, a global leader in container shipping.

-Before a container can sail, it has to clear several gates: *pesée* (weighing), *douane* (customs), a dangerous-goods check, and a check for cooling/refer necessities.
+Before a container can sail, it has to clear several gates: weighing, customs, a dangerous-goods check, and a check for cooling/refer necessities.
 My clients were the **Cargo Readiness Officers**, the people responsible for making sure customers fill their forms and actually send the container.

 ## The problem